RainbowJM/RestaurantApplication/README.md

 - Each service is tested individually using service tests.
 - All of the endpoints are tested using multiple Postman scripts.

+###Postman Collection
+For each microservice there is a postman collection for the testing in `docs/postman`

 ### Endpoints
 Menu Service: http://localhost:8080 \
+GET /menu/:restaurantId/
+- Gets a restaurant menu from a certain restaurant

+POST /menu/:restaurantId/

+- Creates a new menu at a restaurant

+PATCH /menu/:menuId/

+- Allows you to change the menu using the menu id

+GET /menu/:menuId/dish/:id/

+- Gets a restaurant dish with a specific id and see ingredient availability

+POST /menu/:menuId/dish/

+- Creates a new dish on a menu

+DELETE /menu/:menuId/dish/:id
+- Deletes a dish from a menu

 Order Service: http://localhost:8081 \
 Table Service: http://localhost:8082 \
 User Service: http://localhost:8083 \
 Restaurant Service: http://localhost:8085